graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

       - Return {list}.
 - Return {plan}.

-Note: though this may have variables for values within the list, it is not a variable itself (it has a known length in the AST) thus we can return different plans for different elements in the list.
+Note: Though this may have variables for values within the list, it is not a variable itself (it has a known length in the AST) thus we can return different plans for different elements in the list.

 ### Input static leaf plan